dy/piezo/docs/r&d.md

 - not clear if `'oscillator'`, `'Oscillator'`, `oscillator` and `Oscillator` resolve to the same
 - can cause conflicts with "bad" names, like `pipe/arg`

-## [~] Ranges: how to organize in wasm level? -> let's try syntactic ranges and wait if we need ranges math/vars
+## [~] Ranges: how to organize in wasm level? -> let's try syntactic ranges and wait if we need ranges as primitives

 1. v128 as f64x2
   + stores